-\emph{Sample~D.} As the Ni~films of our junctions are much weaker ferromagnetic~(recall that Meservey--Tedrow indicated spin~polarizations below~$ 1 \, \% $) than the EuS~spacers investigated in~Ref.~\cite{Diesch2018}, nonuniform magnetic domains at the Al/Ni--Ga~interfaces of samples~B and C solely induce \emph{short-range} triplet~pairings, becoming evident in terms of the marked zero-bias conductance~peaks.
-To convert these short-range correlations to their long-range counterparts, which split the zero-bias peaks into a complex series of distinct low-bias conductance~peaks~\cite{Diesch2018}, we need to add a highly spin-polarized~(i.e., a strongly ferromagnetic) film to our junctions that generates a more inhomogeneous magnetic structure.
-The fourth studied sample consisted therefore of the $ \mathrm{Al} $~($ 4 \, \mathrm{nm} $)/$ \mathrm{Al}_2 \mathrm{O}_3 $~($ 0.4 \, \mathrm{nm} $)/$ \mathrm{EuS} $~($ 1.2 \, \mathrm{nm} $)/$ \mathrm{Ni} $~($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $~($ 30 \, \mathrm{nm}) $/$ \mathrm{Al}_2 \mathrm{O}_3 $~($ 12 \, \mathrm{nm} $)~junction, which basically corresponds to sample~B except for the additional $ 1.2 \, \mathrm{nm} $-thick barrier made of strongly ferromagnetic EuS~\cite{Moodera1988,Strambini2017}.
-Such ferromagnetic-insulator~barriers have attracted considerable attention since earlier studies~\cite{DeSimoni2018,Rouco2019a} demonstrated that their high spin-filtering~efficiency indeed provides an experimentally feasible and, at the same time, reliable method for generating (almost) completely spin-polarized triplet (super)currents.
+\emph{Sample~D.} \hi{As the thin Ni~films of our junctions are only weakly ferromagnetic~(recall that we deduced spin~polarizations of about~$ 1 \, \% $ from Meservey--Tedrow spectroscopy)---and the triplet-pairing effects are thus most likely also rather moderate---, a more promising perspective could be to focus on samples that contain a second strongly ferromagnetic component.
+The fourth studied sample consisted therefore of the $ \mathrm{Al} $~($ 4 \, \mathrm{nm} $)/$ \mathrm{Al}_2 \mathrm{O}_3 $~($ 0.4 \, \mathrm{nm} $)/$ \mathrm{EuS} $~($ 1.2 \, \mathrm{nm} $)/$ \mathrm{Ni} $~($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $~($ 30 \, \mathrm{nm}) $/$ \mathrm{Al}_2 \mathrm{O}_3 $~($ 12 \, \mathrm{nm} $)~junction, which basically corresponds to sample~B except for the additional $ 1.2 \, \mathrm{nm} $-thick barrier composed of the strong ferromagnetic~insulator EuS~\cite{Moodera1988,Strambini2017}.
+Such barriers have attracted considerable attention after earlier works~\cite{DeSimoni2018,Rouco2019a} had demonstrated that their high spin-filtering efficiency indeed provides an experimentally well-controllable way to convert more singlet into triplet Cooper~pairs, and thereby generate (almost) completely spin-polarized triplet supercurrents. }